18 Feb Directors Responsibilities

 1. You can be personally liable for illegal acts such as those beyond your powers.

-3. If as a director you disagree with the decisions made by the board as whole you should ensure this is noted as you can still be joint and severally liable for decisions taken as a collective.
+3. If as a director you disagree with the decisions board makes as a whole you should bring it into notice as you can still be joint and severally liable for decisions that take place as a collective.

 How we can help you

-ACCOTAX – Russian Accountants London, Russian Accountants in UK, Accountants for Russian Business in UK, We can provide the advice you need to ensure you stay within the law.
-The legislation is not designed to penalise those that act honestly and in good faith.
+ACCOTAX – Russian Accountants, Russian Accountants in UK, Accountants for Russian Business in UK, We can provide the advice you need to ensure you stay within the law.
+The legislation is not design to penalise the ones who act honestly and in good faith.
 For further advice please contact us.